Snowflake-Labs/SFSimilarity/README.md

 # SFSimilarity

 ## Similarity and Distance functions for Snowflake
 Various different mechanisms of calculating "similarity scores" as well as "edit distances between Strings.
-Note, the difference between a "similarity score" and a "distance function" is that a distance functions meets the following qualifications:

-- d(x,y) >= 0, non-negativity or separation axiom
-- d(x,y) == 0, if and only if, x == y
-- d(x,y) == d(y,x), symmetry, and
-- d(x,z) <= d(x,y) + d(y,z), the triangle inequality

-Whereas a "similarity score" need not satisfy all such properties.
-Though, it is fairly easy to "normalize" a similarity score to manufacture an "edit distance."

 The list of "edit distances" that we currently support follow:
 - Cosine Distance,